steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 I hope your fisrt Warp app worked.

-The codes used here are very simple.
+The code used here is very simple.
 But, a little help to find how they work will be very useful.

 **1.** If you read its documenation already, the author says this.